kassieallen/kassieallen/README.md

 ![Python](https://img.shields.io/badge/-Python-ffba01?style=for-the-badge&logo=python&logoColor=white)

-If you would like to contact me, your best bet is on discord: @ka5._. or by email @ kasallen.21@gmail.com
+If you would like to contact me, your best bet is on discord: `ka5._.`